 |Primary (rear) Camera||8-megapixel with flash|

-Now, since the Nokia 3 is a premium budget smartphone, you will not see much in its spec sheet.
-However, for a budget smartphone, it does have impressive hardware.
+For a budget smartphone, the Nokia 3 does have impressive hardware.
 For starters, the 8-megapixel cameras and 2630mAh battery seem quite good.
-It will come with stock Android 7.0 Nougat for a clutter-free look.
+It comes with stock Android 7.0 Nougat for a clutter-free look.
 It features an 8-megapixel camera on both the front and back.
 The Nokia 3 is backed by a 2650mAh battery.

 Nokia 3 Features